HowRareIs/solproxy/README.md

 # HowRare Solana RPC proxy
-HowRare Solana RPC proxy is there to allow project creators to freely route solana RPC calls to different solana nodes utilizing prioritization and capping.
+HowRare Solana RPC proxy is there to allow project creators to freely route Solana RPC calls to different Solana nodes utilizing prioritization and capping.

 It allows to:
 - Route requests between fast local node(s) with partial chain data and remote node(s) with full chain history